 - 1. How Big Is Your Waist?

-- A waist circumference of more than 35 inches for a woman or more than 40 inches for a man may indicate that you are overweight or possibly obese.
+A waist circumference of more than 35 inches for a woman or more than 40 inches for a man may indicate that you are higher weight.

 Visceral fat is the type of fat that tends to accumulate around our midsections, can wrap around our internal organs, and is the kind we refer to as “bad fat”.
 It can increase your risk for heart disease, type 2 diabetes, high cholesterol, Alzheimer’s, stroke, etc.